Reality (2012 film): Production

 After winning acclaim with his 2008 crime film Gomorrah, director Matteo Garrone wanted a key change for his next project, and decided to make a comedy.
 The screenplay for Reality is based on a true story.
 Garrone describes it as "a simple, working-class tale", not intended as a political treatise.
 However, it did develop into a darker film than originally planned, and Garrone has expressed doubt as to whether the finished version can be described as a comedy.

 The film was produced by Fandango and the director's company Archimede.
 It received co-production support from Rai Cinema and France's Le Pacte.
 It also received financial backing from Garance Capital.
 The 11-week recording began on 5 May 2011.
 Filming took place in Naples and Rome.
 The film had the production title Big House.

 Actor Aniello Arena, who plays the protagonist, is a convicted former member of the Camorra who was discovered by director Garrone at a theater play staged by the inmates of the Volterra prison.
 He has served life in prison for murder since 1991.
 Garrone sought special permission for him to appear in Gomorrah and was denied, but kept him in mind and insisted for this film.

 Release

 The film was selected for the main competition of the 2012 Cannes Film Festival.
-It is Garrones' third time at Cannes; his 2002 film The Embalmer was screened in the Directors' Fortnight section, and Gomorrah played in competition in 2008 and won the Grand Prix.
+It is Garrone's third time at Cannes; his 2002 film The Embalmer was screened in the Directors' Fortnight section, and Gomorrah played in competition in 2008 and won the Grand Prix.

 Reception

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 80% based on 79 reviews, with an average rating of 7/10.
 The website's critical consensus reads, "Part dark satire, part compelling drama, Reality occasionally struggles to communicate its message, but it's never less than entertaining."
-On Metacritic, the film has a weighted average of score of 76 out of 100, based on 21 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 76 out of 100, based on 21 critics, indicating "generally favorable reviews".